• Level of education

 Objectives

--Recall basic knowledge of fundamental immunology in order to understand the structure of antibodies and their functions, as well as the immunogenicity of biomedicines.
+-Review basic knowledge of fundamental immunology in order to understand the structure and functions of antibodies, as well as the immunogenicity of biopharmaceuticals.

 -Present analytical methods for characterizing antibodies (identity, function)

-This course will cover a number of theoretical themes:
+This course will cover several topics through theoretical teaching:

 The immune system